 Gary Robert Lamb is both a CISL design-based research team member and the classroom teacher at Pattonville High School.
 Lamb will implement in three chemistry classes the infographics critique and construction co-designed by our team.
 He has a B.S. in Biology with a teaching certificate from Bradley University.
 He is completing his Master of Education degree at University of Missouri-St. Louis, and has been part of the SciJourn team as an implementing teacher for three years.
 He was one of six high school science teachers in 2011-12 awarded a “Peabody Energy Leaders in Education” in recognition of his excellence as a Chemistry and Physical Science teacher.

-Chelsey Shade is a PhD candidate in the Educational Equity and Cultural Diversity Program at the University of Colorado Boulder, under the advisory of Dr. Guillermo Solano-Flores (Stanford) and Dr. Kathy Escamilla (CU Boulder).
+Chelsey Shade received her Ph.D. in the Educational Equity and Cultural Diversity Program at the University of Colorado Boulder, under the advisory of Dr. Guillermo Solano-Flores (Stanford) and Dr. Kathy Escamilla (CU Boulder).
 Her dissertation focuses on the semiotic complexity of the Smarter Balanced Assessment Consortium Mathematics Practice Test, and whether these complexities differentially affect high school bilingual (English-Spanish) students.
 She plans to defend her dissertation in April, 2016.
 She joined the project in September 2016.
 Her main tasks have been to code and analyze the pre- and post-assessment data.

 Joanna Weidler-Lewis is postdoctoral researcher on the SLI project.
 She received her PhD in Learning Sciences and Human Development at the University of Colorado Boulder.
 Her research interests include bring critical, spatial, and feminist perspectives to STEM learning environments.